She decided to take GMAT online and scored 740. Here’s her experience.

-Here’s what the test-takers are saying about the exam –
+Here’s what Stacey, a recent test-taker said about the GMAT online exam –

 Who is eligible for the GMAT Online Exam?